banner

 Long-tailed Tits (Aegithalos caudatus) always live in small groups.

 The Starling (family Sturnidae - Starlings) is another well known bird.
-Some people hate it, for it often appears in large flocks, which can eat the cherries off cherrie trees in no time.
-The same flocks however present us with breathtaking examples of synchronous flying in autumn.
-The Starling on the picture has fresh feathers and therefore is intensely speckled.
+You might not be so fond of Starlings because they often come in large flocks and in no time at all they eat the cherries off your cherry trees.
+The same flocks however display breathtaking shows of synchronous flying in autumn.
+The Starling on the picture has fresh feathers and therefore looks extremely speckled.
 The speckles wear off later showing a green metallic colour.
 The Pied Flycatcher (family Muscicapidae - Fly Catchers) breeds in our garden regularly.
 The male arrives from Africa about two weeks before the female does.
 It spends these two weeks looking for a good nesting place (often a nesting box, which the species adopts without hesitation).
 When it has found a suitable one, it stays around, singing a lot.
 First of all to scare away other males, secondly to lure the arriving females.
-Upon hearing his song the females inspect the place he found.
-If the female approves the site the two continue as a pair, otherwise she will leave and he will have to wait for the next female he can lure to his residence...
+Upon hearing his song the females carefully inspect the place he found.
+If the female approves the site both birds form a couple.
+Otherwise she will leave and he will have to wait for the next female he can lure to his residence...

 The Starling (Sturnus vulgaris) to the left rarely visits our garden, but the Pied Flycatcher (Ficedula hypoleuca) even breeds here.

 In 2003 our first pipit (family Motacillidae) turned up.
-It was sitting on the ground, could be appraoched easily, performed his role as model very well and then took off.
+It was sitting on the ground, could be appraoched easily, performed his role as photo model very well and then took off.
 In close up this turns out to be a beautiful bird as well.
-Most of the time however you do not get a close look like this.
+Usually you do not get a chance for a close look like this.
 The Tree Pipit and the Meadow Pipit are two look-a-likes.
-Two experts however confirmed our impression we are talking about a Tree Pipit.
+Two experts however confirmed our impression that in this case we are talking about a Tree Pipit.
 This is a very common bird all over Europe, including most of Britain.

 Very beautiful in a close up: the Tree Pipit (Anthus trivialis)

 The Wren, also known as Winter Wren or European Wren, is one of the smallest birds in Europe.
-It looks quite funny: a round body and a very small tail, held upright most of the time.
-It is often seen running through high vegetation in a mouse like way.
-In our garden it seldom comes to our feeding table and if it does the visits lasts a few moments only.
+It looks quite funny: a round body and a very small tail that is held upright most of the time.
+It is often seen running through high vegetation in a mouse-like way.
+In our garden it seldom comes to our feeding table and if it does the visits are very brief.
 The Wren is the only European representative of the Wren family (Troglodytidae).
 The picture below is of rather poor quality, alas.

 This bird is called the Winter Wren (Troglodytes troglodytes), for it even sings in winter.